Reinstating pay deductions for partial strikes

 Striking workers talk with boss

-Partial strikes are industrial actions that usually involve employees turning up to work but only performing some parts of their role.
+Partial strikes are industrial actions that usually involve employees turning up to work but only performing some parts of their role or refusing extra duties, e.g. working overtime.

-The change will only affect employers who have employees on collective employment agreements (i.e. union members).
+The change only affects employers who have employees on collective employment agreements (i.e. union members).

-Currently, if an employee is engaged in a partial strike, the employer cannot deduct their pay unless they suspend the person or issue a lockout notice.
+Prior to the law change, if an employee engaged in a partial strike, the employer was not able to deduct their pay unless they suspended the person or issued a lockout notice.

 • Reducing an employee’s pay by a proportionate amount (calculated using a specified method based on identifying the work that the employee will not be doing due to the strike).

-Employers will have to provide written notification to employees that they will be reducing their pay before the deduction is made (the deduction amount won’t be required).
+Employers have to provide written notification to employees that they will be reducing their pay before the deduction is made (the deduction amount isn't required).

-Unions will be able to request to see information on how an employer calculated a deduction and if they disagree, they must advise the employer as soon as practicable.
+Unions can request to see information on how an employer calculated or applied a deduction and if they disagree, they must advise the employer as soon as practicable so they can try to resolve it.

 Related Resources